Terry Rouse, Dennis Stott, Larry Morris, John Williams and Viv McCarthy.

 He returned home in 1994, following the death of his close friend Tommy Adderley, and along with many other old mates, arranged the Tommy Adderley Benefit Concert.
 For his performance at the benefit, Larry enlisted the help of Bruce Kerr to put together a band for the show.
 Thus was created the second version of the Larry Morris Band, but this time called it LMB.
 The group consisted of Richard Anaru on lead guitar, Robbie Paterson on bass, Bruce Kerr on guitar, Ben Gilgen on organ and Dan Morley on drums.
 Later Mickey Ututaonga took over the drummers seat.
 They recorded an album called "Here and There".
 The "Here" refers to the Revolver recording studios in Auckland and the "There" refers to Brain Cadd's Nashville Studio in Franklin Tennessee.

-The group is still playing successfully around Auckland and in 1999 the band was chosen to perform at the Louis Vuitton Challengers Ball for the America's Cup.
+The group continued to play successfully around Auckland and in 1999 the band was chosen to perform at the Louis Vuitton Challengers Ball for the America's Cup.
 Larry recently took a party of 35 entertainers to East Timor to entertain the peacekeepers stationed there.

 It is great to see someone like Larry, who has dedicated his life to the music industry within New Zealand, still enjoying what he does best.
 He is still very active, and when he is not being a Dad to his two boys, you will find him jamming at an Auckland club or pub somewhere.